OmerK100/Find-video-automation-program/README.md

 # Find-video-automation-program
-An automation program created using Python Selenium for skipping Youtube videos from homepage until reaching a video longer than 15 minutes
+An automation program created using Python Selenium for skipping Youtube videos until reaching a video longer than 15 minutes